r-hub/proposal/proposal.md

 - Linux flavors
 - Solaris

-Users can upload their packages through a web page, or throught an HTTP API, potentially select platforms to build on.
+Users can upload their packages through a web page, or an HTTP API, potentially select platforms to build on.
 They are provided with a randomized URL where they can check the status of their builds, see their output, and they can also cancel the build.